Cr4ckC4t/l2pivot/README.md

 There's a lot that could be said about this project - but i feel like i've commented the code good enough to at least convey the ideas.

-Unfortunately, i currently don't have any time to keep working on this tool but a library independent port to windows would be awesome.
-Also the mac masquerading solution isn't quite elegant.
+Unfortunately, i don't have time to keep working on this tool but a library independent port to windows would be awesome.
 Oh and the "encryption" of the tunnel could obviously be improved (currently just XOR).

 ## Disclaimer

-This has only been tested in a local virtual environment with Kali <-> Ubuntu <-> AD.
-Use this tool at your own risk - i can't promise anything.
-If you encounter any problems however, feel free to create an issue and i might take a look at it.
-One known issue is that the MAC address in the ARP replies from the target network are set to the NIC of the target network ethernet adapter on the server (causing `nmap`s arp-ping to fail). `ebtables` allows to match on `--arp-mac-dst` which we should then rewrite to the spoofed mac address of the tap on the client.
+This has only been tested in a local virtual environment with Kali <-> Ubuntu <-> AD so far.
+Use this tool at your own risk.
+If you encounter any problems, however, feel free to open an issue.